-Innovate the Teaching of Dance by developing life-size volumetric display that will enable a dance student to literally step inside the Dance master’s body that through the use of immersive and responsive motion capture data, will Identify and respond to collisions between the physical and virtual bodies.
+Innovate the teaching of dance by developing life-size volumetric display that will enable a dance student to literally step inside the dance master’s body that through the use of immersive and responsive motion capture data, will identify and respond to collisions between the physical and virtual bodies.

-WhoLoDancE disrupts the conventional mode of communication in teaching (my body to your body/your body to my body – in other words – the learning body trying to be a different body), in favour of a doubling or a parsing of a single body – bringing into being a technology that encourages more autonomy in the learner, not making the teacher redundant but enriching the learning process because both will be engaged in a discovery of new information and of its contribution to develop a skilled and expressive dancer.
+WhoLoDancE disrupts the conventional mode of communication in teaching (my body to your body/your body to my body – in other words – the learning body trying to be a different body), in favour of a doubling or a parsing of a single body – bringing into being a technology that encourages more autonomy in the learner, not making the teacher redundant but enriching the learning process because both will be engaged in a discovery of new information and of its contribution to developing a skilled and expressive dancer.

-An immersive projection system (either holographic display of other volume based projection like Fog screen or Ionized air projections) are used to project in the volume, the avatar moving in the space according to the motion capture data of the dance teacher.
+An immersive projection system (either holographic display of other volume-based projection like Fog screen or Ionized air projections) are used to project in the volume, the avatar moving in the space according to the motion capture data of the dance teacher.

 The student that needs to learn and practice specific dance moves and routines, is positioned inside the same volume, while the scale of the avatar can be tuned so that at the start of the game, the student is fully immersed inside the virtual body of the avatar.